mlswg/mls-protocol/draft-ietf-mls-protocol.md

 node but with the keys v's parent's `unmerged_leaves` omitted.
-For example, in the ratchet tree depicted in {{resolution-example}} the `ParentHashInput` struct for node 6 would contain an empty array as the sibling of 6 is node 4 which has only itself in its resolution and node 4 is also an unmerged leaf for 6's parentl node 5.
+For example, in the ratchet tree depicted in {{resolution-example}} the `ParentHashInput` struct for node 6 would contain an empty array as the sibling of 6 is node 4 which has only itself in its resolution and node 4 is also an unmerged leaf for 6's parent node 5.
 Meanwhile, the `ParentHashInput` of node 1 is an array with the HPKE public key's of nodes 5 and 6.